-Is the girl child accorded equal chance as the boy child in the school setting?

-- ii) What challenges do girls face during their studies in school? - iii) What factors influence the perception of others towards the provision of girl child education. - iv) What are effects of these perceptions and challenges towards the girl child education?
+- Is the girl child accorded equal chance as the boy child in the school setting in Mashuuru Zone ,Mashuuru Division inMashuuru District - ii.
+What challenges do girls face during their studies in school in...
+MashuuruZone ,Mashuuru Division in Mashuuru District . - iii.
+What factors influence the perception of others towards the provision of girl child education in Mashuuru Zone ,Mashuuru Division inMashuuru District.. - iv.
+What are effects of these perceptions and challenges towards the girl child education in Mashuuru Zone ,Mashuuru Division inMashuuru District.

-1.6 Significance of the Study
+1.6 Significance of the Study]

-This study forms a basis of information for the government to understand the plight of the girl child and provide a way forward in terms of laws, policies and regulations.
+The study forms a basis of information for the government to understand the plight of the girl child and provide a way forward in terms of laws, policies and regulations.
 This would serve as a warning to those who undermine the rights of the girl child.

 The other importance of this study is to enable parents, guardians and other caregivers handling girls appreciate the impact of providing the girl child education.
-This would help remove cultural biasness that favours the boy child.
+This would help remove cultural biasness that favors the boy child.